WowWowtheGeneral/SMS_Bot/README.md

 # SMS Bot
-Code for the SMS Discord Bot.
+Code for the SMS Discord Bot
-When adding a new quote to data/QUOTES.txt, make sure to separate it by a newline character(\n)/enter.
+When adding a element to .txt file in the /data folder, make sure to separate it from the rest by a newline character/enter.